Solar-Powered Community Buildings

 The project will install solar PV panels onto the roofs of community buildings across rural Northumberland (village halls, churches, community-owned sports facilities, etc) alongside battery storage.

-This will be achieved through a Community Energy Co-operative which will:
+This will be achieved through NCEL, which will:

-• Raise the capital funds for all installations and pre-development work (system design, planning etc) through a combination of grant and loan.
+• Raise the capital funds for all installations and pre-development work (system design, planning, legal work etc) through a combination of grant and loan.

 • Lease the roof space and space for equipment from each building.

-• Put in place a power purchase agreement with each building to buy power from the batteries at a rate significantly discounted compared to market rates.
-When local generation is not available, each building will buy energy from the grid as usual.
+• Put in place a power purchase agreement with each building to buy the solar generated electricity, used by the building, at a rate significantly discounted compared to market rates.
+When local generation from the panels is not available, each building will buy energy from the grid as usual.

 • Insure and manage all installations for the duration of the lease period, including grid connection, metering and grid feed in.